 Dr. Muzykewicz has a keen interest in surgery of the hand and wrist, treating a wide array of pathologies across all age groups, including compressive neuropathies, tendinopathies, fractures, and arthritis.
 He is comfortable with open, arthroscopic, and microscopic surgical techniques as indicated on a case-by-case patient-centered basis.
-He is a candidate member of both the American Academy of Orthopaedic Surgeons, as well as the American Society for Surgery of the Hand.
+He is a board certified Diplomate of the American Board of Orthopaedic Surgery, has a Subspecialty Certification in Surgery of the Hand, and is an active fellow of the American Academy of Orthopaedic Surgeons and an active member of the American Society for Surgery of the Hand.

 Dr. Muzykewicz is married with three young daughters.
 He enjoys sports, running, travel, and spending his free time with his family.